Trump Heads To El Paso And Dayton Amid Skepticism From Local Leaders

 Rep. Veronica Escobar, D-Texas, who represents El Paso, wrote in a series of tweets that she had asked for a call with the president on Tuesday to talk about his "responsibility to acknowledge the power of his words, apologize for them, and take them back because they are still hanging over us," in order to facilitate "a dialogue that could lead to healing."

-However, she said she was told that Trump was " 'too busy' to have that conversation" and as a result she declined an invitation to join the president on his trip.
+However, she said she was told that Trump was " 'too busy' to have that conversation," and as a result she declined an invitation to join the president on his trip.

 "I refuse to be an accessory to his visit," Escobar said.
 "I refuse to join without a dialogue about the pain his racist and hateful words & actions have caused our community and country."